paulschoppel/Coderunner-C-Prototypes/README.md

 Unlike the snippet-based approach, the program is not duplicated within a single source file for multiple tests.
 Instead, the program is compiled once and executed multiple times, each time providing different standard input values through `scanf` or similar mechanisms.

-For example, the following incomplete program might be presented to the student:
+For example, the following incomplete program might be presented to the student.
+Background: In this exercise, students are tasked with completing a C program that simulates access control to a laboratory.
+Only users who enter the correct PIN code (1234) are allowed to gain access.

 ```c
 #include <stdio.h>